James Monroe Facts

 William Wirt (1772-1834), 9th U.S. Attorney General

-Also Check Out → James Buchanan Facts
+Also Check Out → Zachary Taylor Facts

 His story began in a plantation deep in the Northern Neck of Virginia, near what is known today as Monroe’s Creek, where he was born into the middle-class family of a plantation owner and part-time carpenter Spence Monroe and Elizabeth Jones Monroe.
 Monroe, the second oldest of five siblings (older sister Elizabeth, and brothers Spence Jr., Andrew and Joseph), spent his first eleven years of live playing in the marshes, saltwater creeks and coves of the land, and was homeschooled by his mother.